EdWhites/HFC-MFFD/README.md

 | HFC-MFFD | [BaiduNetDisk(ia97)](https://pan.baidu.com/s/1Wgm8uSrkGdWeAYuhRSITcw) |

 After downloading the feature and trained models, the feature should be put to `./ForgeryNIR/feature`, and the models should be put to `./ForgeryNIR/model`.
-Otherwise, you should change the default path we declare in `config.py`.
+Otherwise, you should change the default path we declare in `config.py` from the folder named ForgeryNIR.

 ### Test the model